Deep transfer learning for image classification: a survey: Related work

 \section{Related work}

-Many reviews related to deep transfer learning have been published in the past decade and the pace has only increased in the last few years.
-However, they differ from ours in two main ways.
-The first group consists of more general reviews, that provide a high level overview of transfer learning and attempt to include all machine learning sub-fields and all task sub-fields.
-Reviews in this group are covered in Section \ref{subsec:General-transfer-learning}.
-The second group is more specific with reviews providing a comprehensive breakdown of the progress on a particular narrow domain specific task.
-They are discussed in the relevant parts of Section \ref{subsec:Smaller-target-less-similar}.
-There are a few surveys that are more closely related to ours with differences discussed in Section \ref{subsec:Closely-related-work}.
+Many reviews related to DTL have been published in the past decade.
+The similarities and differences are summarized in Table \ref{survey_papers}.
+The existing reviews differ from ours in two important ways.
+The first group consists of more general reviews that provide a high level overview of transfer learning and attempt to include all machine learning and task sub-fields.
+Reviews in this group are shown under the heading "Broad" in Table \ref{survey_papers}.
+The second group is more specific, with reviews providing a comprehensive breakdown of the progress on a particular, narrow, domain specific task.
+They are shown under the heading "Narrow" in Table \ref{survey_papers} and discussed further in the relevant parts of Sections \ref{sec:inst_appr} and \ref{sec:best_prac}.
+Our review is designed to sit in between these two groups and provides an overarching review of DTL as it relates to image classification specifically so that overarching patterns can be identified, analyzed and discussed.
+This allows us to make recommendations for best practice when using deep transfer learning for image classification (DTLIC), as well as identify knowledge gaps and suggest directions for future research.
+A few surveys seem more closely related to ours, but they are not full reviews, only briefly introduce the area of DTLIC, and do not analyze recent advances in the field.
+These reviews are covered under the heading "Closely related" in Table \ref{survey_papers}.